im-github-training/1-introduction-to-github/.github/steps/1-step.md

 ### Renaming branches

-At the start of this lesson we created a branch called `feature`, however, we aren't going to be building anything in this lesson.
+So we created a branch called `feature`, but we aren't really building anything in this lesson.

-A more appropriate name would be something like `lesson/1`, that way we can keep the files for each lesson separate.
+Perhaps a more appropriate name would be something like `lesson/1`.

-Let's go ahead and rename `feature` to `lesson/1` by using `git branch -m feature lesson/1`:
+Let's go ahead and rename `feature` to `lesson/1` by using `git branch -m`:

 <!--
 ```shellSession